Be prepared -- especially with the spread of the Coronavirus!

 Try to avoid all-light or all-dark clothing as a camera's automatic brightness control can be tricked by these.
 If too much light-colored clothing is worn, the camera will automatically darken the picture, which can make your face appear shadowed.

 For the best results, pay attention to the background behind you and to the lighting in front of you.

-- Set up an account with Skype (or whatever platform is being used) if you don't already have one, and make sure it works before the day of the interview, if possible.
+Some providers need you to set up an account and install any necessary software, if you have not already done that (recently).
+Test to make sure it works before the day of the interview, if possible.

-- Have lighting in front of you, preferably somewhat above you (most of us look better that way).
-Or, open the curtains and shades to let the outdoor light in so that the light shines on your face, not on the back of your head.
+Most of us look better with the light on our faces.
+Or, facing a window, open the curtains and shades to let the outdoor light in so that the light shines on your face, not on the back of your head.

-The best thing to do is to do some test runs, particularly if you are at home for the interview.
+The best approach is to do some test runs with a friend or family member, particularly if you are at home for the interview.

 During the Interview...

 Final tips to consider, whether you are on your web camera or at a facility:

 The camera is your "eye contact" with the interviewer(s).
 VERY important!

 Look directly at the camera not at your computer screen when you are answering the question.
 Try to mentally imagine the interviewer is behind the camera lens.
 Or tape an arrow to your computer where the camera is located so you can easily find and focus on it during the interview.